-What Exercises Can be Done with the BOSU Balance Trainer?
+What Exercises Can I do with the BOSU Balance Trainer?

-Resembling a rubber stability ball that has been cut in half then attached to a rigid plastic platform, the BOSU Balance Trainer can be used to perform exercises such as Crunches, Planks, Presses, Squats, Bicep Curls, Lateral Shoulder Raises, Hip Extensions and more.
-It can also act as a stepper during cardio workouts.
+The BOSU Balance Trainer can be used to perform exercises such as Crunches, Planks, Presses, Squats, Bicep Curls, Lateral Shoulder Raises, Hip Extensions and more.
+It can also act as a step during cardio workouts.

 Read on, to find out more about the BOSU Ball.

 Why is the Bosu Balance Trainer so popular?

 The BOSU Balance Trainer is popular with exercisers of every age and fitness level.
 This is largely due to its versatility, which enables the user to perform a vast range of toning and balancing exercises.

 BOSU balls come with a workout guide and one or two total-body workout DVDs.
 The DVDs demonstrate cardio, toning, and stretching exercises, along with moves designed to improve balance and coordination.
 You can also create your own workouts.

 Two balance balls can be utilized simultaneously, by resting your feet on one and your hands on the other.
 Used this way, you will further increase the benefits of exercises such as Planks and Push-Ups.